winterbe/sequency/README.md

 ## [API documentation](https://winterbe.github.io/sequency/)

+Sequency is fully documented via inline JSDoc comments.
+[The docs are also available online](https://winterbe.github.io/sequency/).
+When using an IDE like Intellij IDEA or Webstorm the docs are available inline right inside your editor.

 ## Why Sequency?

 I've built Sequency because I'm using Kotlin for server-side code but for some reasons still use TypeScript and JavaScript for client-side browser code.
-I find that using the same APIs for collection processing is a huge gain in productivity for me.
+I find that using the same APIs for collection processing both on client and server is a huge gain in productivity for me.

 ## License